survos/SurvosWorkflowHelperBundle/doc/article.md

      $this->bus->dispatch(new SendSubmissionForApprovalMessage($submission->getId());

-While it's easy enought to put this in the SubmissionController:new() method, right after the ->flush() call, suppose the submission comes in via email or Slack?
+While it's easy enough to put this in the SubmissionController:new() method, right after the ->flush() call, suppose the submission comes in via email or Slack?
 Instead, after the entity is created we want to apply TRANSITION_SUBMIT by listening for it.

 We can also make sure that only admins and the owner of the submission are allowed to